jacquindev/automated-wsl2-setup/README.md

 > This playbook is fully configurable. <br>
 > You can skip or reconfigure any task for your needs.
 See [Usage](#Usage) for more information.

+- Configure WSL2 instance in `/etc/wsl.conf`.
+- Install [Homebrew](https://brew.sh/) and Homebrew packages.
+- Install [VS Code](https://code.visualstudio.com/) extensions. (if you have VS Code on your Windows machine)
+- Configure [Docker Engine](https://docs.docker.com/engine/). (if not using [Docker Desktop](https://www.docker.com/products/docker-desktop/))
+- Add your `dotfiles` repository and create symlinks.

 ## Supported Platforms

 The following WSL2 images are currently supported (**tested**):